chrisjohnson16/astra-streaming-demo/README.md

 The stream you will create is a simulation of a stock trade stream.
 The process you will follow for this workshop is as follows:

 * Incoming data will come from a file that will be consumed with a Pulsar source running locally on your laptop.
 This will provide experience in using the Pulsar CLI to interact with Astra.
-* We will deploy a function that will enrich the messages, and publish them to an Astra DB sink.
+* We will deploy a function that will enrich the messages and publish them to an Astra DB sink.
 * CDC will detect changes in the table the sink writes to and publish them to a data topic
 * We will deploy a function that filters messages and publishes them to multiple topics
 * Messages from those topics will be consumed with sinks to ElasticSearch and Snowflake